 Create Calm in this Stormy Time of Unknowns

 It seems a good many organizations and employees are confusing reopening with returning to normal.
 Acting as though COVID is behind us.
 Sure, it’s tough keeping a safe physical distance.
 Eating alone instead of lunching with clients or colleagues.
 Washing hands almost obsessively.
-And wearing masks that are stifling, and chafe our cheeks.

 It’s easy to forget about the past several months and all those sacrifices we made to flatten the contagion’s spread.
 But letting down our guard opens us up to a whole heap of trouble.
 In the first week of August, the U.S. hit 5 million confirmed cases of coronavirus, the scourge of American businesses and workers anxious to resume where pre-COVID times let off.